tapeshchavle/vacademy_platform/admin_core_service/src/main/java/vacademy/io/admin_core_service/features/instructor_copilot/InstructorCopilot.md

 ## Workflow
 1. **Input**: Instructor submits a transcript via the Create API.
 2. **Persistence**: A log record is created with status `ACTIVE`.
-3. **Async Generation**: The system asynchronously sends the transcript to the LLM.
+3. **Async Generation**: The system asynchronously sends the transcript to the LLM using the multi-model fallback strategy.
 4. **Update**: Once the LLM responds, the specific log entry is updated with the generated content (Title, Summary, Flashcards, Flashnotes).
+5. **Retry (if needed)**: If generation fails or needs to be regenerated, use the Retry API with the log ID.
-5. **Retrieval**: The instructor can retrieve the processed content via the List API.
+6. **Retrieval**: The instructor can retrieve the processed content via the List API.

 ## Sample cURLs